 The LiFT Scholars program seeks to enhance scholars’ experiences through:

-iFT Peer Mentors provide encouragement and support to LiFT scholars at IUPUI and Ivy Tech to support their success and academic and social integration into the LiFT Scholars Program and their institution.
+LiFT Peer Mentors provide encouragement and support to LiFT scholars at IUPUI and Ivy Tech to support their success and academic and social integration into the LiFT Scholars Program and their institution.
 Peer Mentors may also serve as student assistants for the program providing administrative and logistics support to the LiFT Scholars Program overall.

 Peer mentors are critical to the success of the LiFT Scholars Program and we are happy to have five peer mentors for the 2018-2019 year!

-Want to help spread the word about the LiFT Scholars Program?
-Please download our one page information sheet to share with your students.
+Download our one page information sheet to share with your students.
 As you connect with and support your current high school seniors, encourage them to apply to IUPUI and Ivy Tech early and most importantly file their FAFSA as soon as possible to determine if they are eligible for need-based federal financial aid.